JayroMartinez/game_of_life_sim/README.md

 # game_of_life_sim

-A Python-based simulator for Conway’s Game of Life.
+A Python simulator for Conway’s Game of Life.

-Features both an animated, interactive single-board run and a high-throughput batch mode that logs results to CSV.
+## Description

+This project offers two modes of use:

+- **Local Execution:**
+  Run the simulation directly via the command-line interface (CLI) using the Python scripts in `src/` and `run_sim.py`.

+- **Notebook Demo:**
+  Use the Jupyter notebook (`game_of_life_demo.ipynb`) in Colab or locally to see interactive animations.
+Note that Colab sessions are ephemeral; you must save or export your `data/results.csv` manually if you want to preserve results beyond the session.

 ## Features

 - **Interactive mode**
   Animate one board in real time inside Jupyter/Colab.

 - **Batch mode**
   Run many simulations in parallel (via multiprocessing) and record
   `size`, `prob`, `cycles`, and `init_board` to `data/results.csv`.

-- **Portable CLI**
-  All logic lives in `src/life_core.py`; entry point is `run_sim.py`.
-- **Demo notebook**
+- **Command-line interface**
-  `game_of_life_demo.ipynb` shows how to clone, install, animate, and batch-run in Colab.
+  Run simulations locally with `run_sim.py` for flexible scripting and batch jobs.

 ## Requirements